traveller59/second.pytorch/README.md

 See [release notes](RELEASE.md) for more details.

+_WARNING_: you should rerun info generation after every code update.

 ### Performance in KITTI validation set (50/50 split)

 ```car.fhd.config``` + 160 epochs (25 fps in 1080Ti):